-On the other hand, ICT is enabling the co-modification of knowledge and the pervasiveness of innovation generated by knowledge diffusion and creation.
-Innovation is ubiquitous: in every firm, in every industry, and in every geography [3].
-In industrial economy, government only concerns the allocation of scarce resources, while in a knowledge-based society, the goal is to foster knowledge creation and the innovation.
-In a knowledge-based economy, governments and some other social forces will be more focused on creating "frameworks" policies that set the new "road-map" for innovative activities [4].
+On the other hand, ICT is enabling the co-evolution of knowledge and the pervasiveness of innovation generated by knowledge diffusion and creation.
+Innovation is ubiquitous: in every firm, in every industry, and in every geography [5].
+In industrial economy, government only concerns the allocation of scarce resources; while in a knowledge-based society, the goal is to foster knowledge creation and the innovation.
+In a knowledge-based economy, governments and some other social forces will be more focused on creating "frameworks" policies that set the new "road-map" for innovative activities [6].
 Those types of innovation modes are more nurturing and stimulating drivers for technological innovation.

-This paper will discuss and compare three novel innovation modes from three different regions all over the world, Living Lab modes in Europe, Fab Lab modes from U.S.A., and Application Innovation Park in China.
-Based on the classical technology-organization-environment (TOE) framework [5], [6], we described the distillations and characteristics of the three modes from those three theoretical perspectives.
-The comparing analysis and discussion could help us better understand the "road-map" of the change from manufacturing paradigm to service paradigm in innovation process.
+This paper will discuss and compare three emerging innovation modes from three different regions around the world, Living Lab in Europe, Fab Lab from U.S.A., and Application Innovation Park (AIP) in China.
+Based on the classical technology-organization-environment (TOE) framework [7], [8], we described the distillations and characteristics of the three modes from those three theoretical perspectives.
+The comparative analysis and discussion could help us better understand the emerging change of innovation pattern as innovation 2.0 in the knowledge society and the "road-map" of the shift from manufacturing paradigm to service paradigm in innovation process.